 Fewer Resources Needed

 Because cold patch asphalt does not require heat, you do not have to worry about acquiring or renting cooking machines and compactors to complete your tasks.
-It will also take less manpower to repair a pothole because cold mix asphalt is easy to use and apply.
+It will also take less manpower to repair a pothole on the road because cold mix asphalt is easy to use and apply.

 Choosing cold mix asphalt to repair potholes will also allow you to save money.
 You would not need to spend on obtaining additional equipment nor pay for more people who will work on your pothole repair project.

-Since cold mix asphalt does not require heat from any machine, using this material can help you reduce your carbon footprint.
-Cooking machines and compactors emit greenhouse gases, which can be harmful to the environment.
+Since cold mix asphalt does not require heat from any machine, using this road patching material can help you reduce your carbon footprint.
+Cooking machines and compactors emit greenhouse gasses, which can be harmful to the environment.
 Without these pieces of equipment, you can have peace of mind knowing that you are not adding to greenhouse emissions while also being able to repair potholes.

 Repairing a road involves closing off a part or the whole of it to motorists and pedestrians.
 When roads and walkways are closed for a long time, it can cause inconvenience to drivers and pedestrians.
 It can even cause heavy traffic in other parts of the area.